lee-aaron/Runeterra/README.md

 ## Docs

 Under the docs folder, it contains information on what our project idea is and other useful information.
+We also explain how our app works and an example of using it.

 ## How to Run

-You can clone this and run `npm install && npm run dev` to start both the client and api services.
+For first time installation, you will need to run `npm install` in this directory, api, and client.
+Then, you can run `npm run dev` in the base folder to start both the client and api services.

 ## Stack / Technologies